 Your attorney will also make sure your rights are protected.
 So, you should never sign anything or make any agreements with the person who hurt you or his insurance company until you have spoken to a lawyer.

 At Salvi, Schostok & Pritchard P.C., our experienced injury lawyers have dedicated our careers to helping injured clients get the full compensation that the laws of Illinois allow after an accident.
-In 195 cases, we have obtained $1 million or more on behalf of our clients.
+In more than 260 settlements, we have obtained $1 million or more on behalf of our clients.

 We can put our legal experience to work to help you maximize your compensation for pain and suffering and other losses after an accident or injury.